markstringer-dti/markstringer-dti.github.io/dti.md

 They ran some diagnostic tests.
 The machine's that they were installing the software on were supposed to be clean.
 But running the diagnostics, it turned out that they already had other software installed.
 When the pointed this out to the people who were supplying the servers, they began to act very strangely.

 It was a Sunday afternoon.
 And I was in an emergency meeting.
 The topic of the emergency meeting had been what we were going to do about the failure of my team to install their software on the clients machine.
-The client was implying very strongly that the reason we'd failed was because our guys were incompetent.
+The client was implying very strongly that the reason we'd failed was because our guys weren't up to the job.
 Just like the guys in the server room, when I brought up the subject of software already being installed on the servers he became evasive.
 He moved the topic of the emergency meeting onto what we should do about the fact that our three o'clock emergency meeting had overrun into our four o'clock emergency meeting.

 Ultimately the mystery of server installation failure was solved.
-The company that were providing the servers were in some kind of contractual dispute with the organisation that wanted the project.
-While they were in dispute, they were working to the letter of their contract - and so providing servers that already had some software installed, even though they knew it would break our software.
+The company that were providing the servers were in some kind of dispute with the organisation that wanted the project.
+While they were in dispute, they were working to the letter of their written agreement - and so providing servers that already had some software installed, even though they knew it would break our software.
 That's part of why they were being so weird.
-But the other part is that the contract to provide the servers was officially secret.
+But the other part is that the written agreement to provide the servers was officially secret.
 So even as they saw our guys failing, and they knew why, they felt they weren't legally allowed to tell us.

 Eventually we found out.
 Eventually it was admitted that there was no chance that the project could go live that week.
 I left the project the next week and never heard of it again, I'm certain it never delivered.